zetorange1/bZx-monorepo/packages/bzx.js-docs/getting_started/glossary.md

 **Trade order** is an order to exchange to move funds between users' accounts.

-**Lend order** is an order to the lending platform to take the lender's funds and provide the borrower with that funds directly or indirectly.
+**Loan order** is an order to the lending platform to take the lender's funds and provide the borrower with that funds directly or indirectly.

 **Orderbook** is the place, where users can publish their orders.